auriium2/shiv/readme.md

 - zero* library dependencies

 ## What is this?
-shiv takes method references (java lambdas) and organizes calls to them in such a way where method dependencies are supplied recursively
+shiv takes method references (java lambdas) and organizes calls to them in such a way where method dependencies are supplied recursively.

+It analyzes the dependency graph and verifies model safety at compile time, then swaps to a lightweight hashmap at runtime for maximum performance.

 ## What are all the package modules?
 shiv is split up into packages: